egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-4/index.md

 - You should use either [simple text analyzer](https://huggingface.co/spaces/egumasa/simple-text-analyzer) or your own Colab Notebook.
   - I will specify which option should be used **by the time we start working on this assignment** (that is, this depends on your progress as a group.)

-- Description of rules to identify desirable linguistic feature.
-  - For example, you will need to specify `amod` for dependency label to extract `adjective + noun` phrase.

 ## Task 3: Results and interpretation